autostars-de/ios-obd-sdk/README.md

 ## Requirements

-1. Please get in touch with our team at corporate@autostars.de to get a corporate account for authorization of this SDK.
+1. Please get in touch with our team at essbach@imoveit.de to get a corporate account for authorization of this SDK.

 2. Bluetooth 4.0 BLE OBD dongle see: